michael-england/backrest/README.md

 ```

 ##Filters
-Filters are used to allow or disallow a field entering or leaving mongoConductor for a specific function.
+Filters are used to allow or disallow a field entering or leaving MongoConductor for a specific function.

 __fieldToFilter__: This can be set as any value, however it typically matches a field in a MongoDB.
 Additionally, this can be set to a wildcard (“*”).
 When set to a wildcard, the filter will be ran across all fields.
 For instance if you wanted to block all fields entering, you would set the fieldToFilter to a wildcard, the “direction” to “in”, and “allowed” to “false”.

-__direction__: Determines whether the filter is processed on data entering a MongoDB through mongoConductor or data being return from a MongoDB through mongoConductor.
+__direction__: Determines whether the filter is processed on data entering a MongoDB through MongoConductor or data being return from a MongoDB through MongoConductor.
 Relevant values are “in” for values entering, and “out” for values leaving.

 __allowed__: Determines if the filter allows the field or disallows the field.
 This property is boolean and accepts either a true or false value.